xinglongzhangnudt/xinglongzhangnudt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Associate Professor at the College of Intelligence Science and Technology, National University of Defense Technology (NUDT), Changsha, China.
+I receieved my PhD degree from Politecnico di Milano, Italy!

-My research interests include learning-based predictive control, safe reinforcement learning, and their applications in robotics, with a special focus on autonomous vehicles.
+My research interests include Koopman operators, learning-based predictive control, reinforcement learning, and their applications in robotics and autonomous systems.

 Recent News
 ======